aws/karpenter-provider-aws/docs/aws/README.md

 Karpenter is installed in clusters with a simple helm chart.

 Karpenter additionally requires IAM Roles for Service Accounts (IRSA).
-IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as the cloud platform).
+IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as the cloud provider).

 ## Required Utilities